 How do we know they work better?

 After we proposed the rule that would have required the new forms, we worked with Kleimann Communication Group to conduct additional qualitative testing as well as a quantitative validation study to measure how well the forms work.
 Before beginning the study, based on the comments we received on that proposal, we made a few changes to make the forms even better for consumers.
 These modified versions were the ones tested in the study.
-Today, , including its methodology, but what wowed us, and what we want to share here, is the results, which are striking.
+Today, we’ve published a report on the study , including its methodology, but what wowed us, and what we want to share here, is the results, which are striking.

 We asked participants to answer questions on a written test about a sample mortgage.
 Those who used our new forms provided more correct answers than those who reviewed the current forms, an improvement of 28.8 percent.
 The margin of error was plus or minus 4.7 percentage points.
 Put another way, our new forms performed significantly better than the current forms.

 These results are consistent when we break down the questions by different variables in the study, such as identifying numbers from one loan or comparing two loans, experienced or inexperienced mortgage consumers, reviewing a fixed rate or an interest-only adjustable rate loan, or focusing on interest rates or on payments.
 Which is to say: we are confident we didn’t end up with proposed disclosures that work well for one kind of mortgage loan experience but are confusing for others.

 The testing showed that it’s not just that people could understand the new disclosures; they could talk about them, too.
 People who used the new forms could explain why they made choices they did and offered more comments about their choices than people who used the existing forms.
 This suggests the new forms may help people articulate their thoughts more clearly.
 That could mean better discussions with spouses, financial advisers, realtors, and others who help consumers in the process.
 It may mean more than just better financial results; it may mean a better shopping experience.